jramos/cgminer_api_client/README.md

 ### Commands

+#### Read Only

-The following miner and pool commands are currently available:
+The following read-only miner and pool commands are currently available:

 * asc(num)
 * asccount